mulbc/ocs-migrate/README.md

-# pvc-migrate
+# OCS-migrate

 ## Overview

-`pvc-migrate` automates migration of PersistentVolumeClaims (PVCs) and PersistentVolumes (PVs) from OCP 3.x to OCP 4.x.
+`ocs-migrate` automates migration of PersistentVolumeClaims (PVCs) and PersistentVolumes (PVs) from any storage provider to OCS

 ### Prerequisite steps

 * The application on the source side needs to be quiesced before attempting migration
 * PVs to be migrated need to be attached with pods, unattached PVs will not be migrated
-* SSH Connection to 3.x Clusters need to be configured - [Instructions](./docs/inventory-notes.md)
 * Storage Class Selections must be made - [Instructions](./docs/sc-selection.md)

 ## Usage